 What’s not included: Airfare to and from tour locations, local airport transfers, most lunches throughout (except Day 6), and entrance fees to museums and exhibitions visited on your own.

-NOTE: Attendance of all special guests and celebrities and gifts/discounts are subject to change due to scheduling conflicts and professional obligations.
+NOTE: Attendance of special guests and celebrities is subject to change due to scheduling conflicts and conflicting professional or personal obligations.

 Price – 8 Day Tour: $3699.00 USD + $389.00 taxes & fees